v4ngelix/boheemia-landing-page/README.md

-A simple landing page for my personal domain, collects together all my online presence and lists some of my public personal projects.
+A simple landing page for my personal domain, which collects together all my online presence and lists some of my public personal projects.